- Recommended water depth over base of plant: 30 - 75cm (12 - 30 inches).

 - Flower: None (insignificant)

 You will receive loose stems of this plant, freshly cut.
-We recommend that you pot these stems in a pot of around 1 litre capacity, in normal aquatic soil, planting them about two inches deep.
+We recommend that you pot these stems in a pot of around 1 litre capacity, in normal aquatic soil, planting them about one to two inches deep.
 They will then root into this soil.
 Alternatively, if you have soil on the bottom of your pond, simply push the stems into this.
 We do not supply them wrapped in a lead weight, because the pressure of the lead crushes the delicate stems, and also because most people do not want lead permanently in their pond.

 If designing a planting scheme, we recommend approximately 1 bunch of Myriophyllum spicatum plant per two square feet of water surface.
 Read more on how to pot and care for your plant.